xivapi/SaintCoinach/README.md

 * Decoding of the string format used by the game.
 Will return a good string for most queries, but more advanced things like conditional texts are not supported.
 * Parsing of model data works for *most* models but is far from complete.
-* Inclusion of data from the Libra Eorzea application.
+* Inclusion and parsing of data from the Libra Eorzea application.

 ### To-do

-* Ability to specify the location of the file that contains mapping and history data.
 * Support for audio formats other than OGG.